sdc17/UPop/README.md

 * Compression

     Download the uncompressed model from the table below, put it under the `pretrained` folder, and accordingly modify the `pretrained` in [config](./configs/retrieval_coco.yaml).
-For example, to conduct a 2x compression on 8 A100 GPUs (80G):
+For example, to conduct a 2x compression on 8 A100 GPUs:
     ```bash
     python -m torch.distributed.run --nproc_per_node=8 compress_retrieval.py --p 0.5 --epoch 6 \
     --pretrained pretrained/model_base_retrieval_coco.pth \